gilch/hissp/README.md

 It could work with a Clojure-like, Scheme-like, or Common-Lisp-like, etc., reader, function, and macro libraries.

-It is a goal of the project to support a more Clojure-like reader and a complete function/macro library.
+It is a goal of the project to allow a more Clojure-like reader and a complete function/macro library.
-But while this informs the design of the compiler, it will be an external project in another repository.
+But while this informs the design of the compiler, it is beyond the scope of Hissp proper, and does not belong in the Hissp repository.